themarshallproject/arpa20220125/templates/charts/README.md

 ### Importing styles

-Stylesheets can be found in `templates/charts/stylesheets/` and imported in your `chart.scss` file.
+Stylesheets can be found in `templates/charts/stylesheets/` and imported in your `graphic.scss` file.

 ```
 @import "charts/stylesheets/chart-with-axes.scss";